 How to Prevent Omnivore Warnings?

 Fortunately, there are things that you can do to ensure that your list is 100% clean and you have high email deliverability.

 Being safe is a good idea if you want to avoid such warnings at all costs.
 The algorithms will specifically check for role-based addresses and perceive them as a tell-tale sign of a bad list.
-The reason for this is because they usually have insanely high bounce rates.
+The reason for this is because they usually have high bounce rates.
 The threshold exceeds Omnivore standards.
-In fact, in the majority of cases, numerous people receive such warnings due to the large role-based email addresses.
+In fact, in the majority of cases, numerous people receive such warnings due to the sizeable role-based email addresses.